 All CASC members including students are welcome to attend this course.

-We are pleased to welcome as our co-facilitators Michael Pasche and Klara Siber-Simac.
+We are pleased to welcome as our co-facilitators Klara Siber-Simac and Jim Huth.

 Klara Siber-Simic, Regional Ethics Chair CASC OCN, is a spiritual care practitioner at Toronto Rehab, University Health Network (UHN).
 Klara began her undergraduate studies curious about the relationship between psychology and religion.
 She graduated with a degree in Religious Studies and later a Master of Divinity Counselling degree from Tyndale University and Seminary.
 As part of her graduate education, she completed internships in counselling and family therapy.
 In 2003, she finished a clinical residency in spiritual care and took a position of a spiritual care professional in the Department of Critical Care Medicine at Sunnybrook Health Sciences Centre.
 Her work experiences in Intensive Care, particularly the ethical complexities around the use of medical technology at end-of-life, have encouraged her to pursue further studies in Bioethics.
 In 2010, she received a Master of Health Sciences (Bioethics) from the University of Toronto.
 Over the past years, Klara has participated in numerous projects to improve patient and family centred care.
 Her research interests include ways in which spiritual care improves palliative care.
 Klara joined the UHN Spiritual Care Team in June of 2014.
 She is a registered psychotherapist and certified member of the Canadian Association for Spiritual Care.
 Klara is committed to supporting cultural and religious diversity as well as secular humanist teachings that promote well-being.
 Her favourite activities include singing, travel, skiing, long walks and camping.